 Their Minneapolis Office has integrated VR into the Real Estate experience.
 With point to point navigation, clients can view each room of a listing in 360 VR.
 The company hopes to provide clients with a fully navigable model, a feature that vCAD believes to be important.
 With vCAD's navigation, you can explore any model fully and freely.
 You can also show clients models un-tethered to a wire-linked headset, unlike Oculus Rift.
 So, realtors can show clients model of homes on the go!

-This is a company pushing to be the first with this kind of experiance.
-It's important for other real estate companies to accomidate clients who will be wanting content like this.
-Wether is VR or
+This is a company pushing to be the first with this kind of experience.
+It's important for other real estate companies to accommodate clients who will be wanting content like this.

 real full article below